swaf-project/swaf-docker/README.md

 **_This part is under construction and will be seriously improved in future version_**.

-As the volume is mounted on `/etc/nginx`, you have access to the full NGINX configuration tree and so, able to customize your deployment.
+If a volume is mounted on `/etc/nginx/`, you have access to the full NGINX configuration tree and so, able to customize your deployment.

-You can also use default file editors like vi, ed, and also nano which is installed within the image.
+You can also use default file editors like _vi_, _ed_, and also _nano_ which is installed within the image to edit te configuration.

 ### Configuration Files